spotts2010/global-stay-2/README.md

 ## In Progress / Future Features

+- **Chargeable Amenities**: A new option in the Admin section to mark specific amenities or inclusions (e.g., Mini Bar, Airport Transfer, Spa Treatments) as having an additional cost.
+On the front-end accommodation details page, these items will be displayed with a currency icon to clearly indicate to guests that charges apply.
 - **Secure Document Hosting**: Implement a secure, encrypted hosting solution for travel documents (passports, licenses).
 This feature would allow users to optionally attach their documents to bookings, speeding up the check-in and booking process.
 Security and privacy must be the top priorities.
+- **Image File Storage Backend**: Implement a file storage solution (e.g., Firebase Storage) to allow for actual file uploads in the "Photo Gallery" management section, replacing the current URL-based system.
 - **Language Translations API**: Integration with a translation service for global language support.
 - **Global Currency Conversion Integration**: Real-time currency conversion for pricing.
 - **Dynamic Language/Currency Selector**: The Language/Currency indicator in the main header will become an actionable item.
 When clicked, it will open a modal allowing users to temporarily change their language and currency for the current browsing session.
 This modal will also provide a choice to make the change permanent by updating their default profile settings.